mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/attach-eks-cluster/index.md

 enterprise: false
 ---

 You can attach existing Kubernetes clusters to Kommander.
-After attaching the cluster, you can use Kommander to examine and manage this cluster.
+After attaching the cluster, you can use Kommander to [examine and manage](https://docs.d2iq.com/ksphere/kommander/1.0/clusters/) this cluster.
 The following procedure shows how to attach an existing Amazon Elastic Kubernetes Service (EKS) cluster to Kommander.

 ## Before you begin

 This procedure requires the following items and configurations:

-- A fully configured and running Amazon [EKS](https://aws.amazon.com/eks/) cluster
+- A fully configured and running Amazon [EKS](https://aws.amazon.com/eks/) cluster with administrative privileges.
 - Konvoy v1.5.0-beta.0 or above, [installed and configured](https://docs.d2iq.com/ksphere/konvoy/1.5.0-beta/install/) for your Amazon EKS cluster, on your machine.
 - Kommander v1.0.1-beta.1 or above, [installed and configured](https://docs.d2iq.com/ksphere/kommander/1.1.0-beta/install/) on your machine.

-<p class="message--note"><strong>NOTE: </strong>This procedure assumes you have an existing and spun up Amazon EKS cluster(s).
+<p class="message--note"><strong>NOTE: </strong>This procedure assumes you have an existing and spun up Amazon EKS cluster(s) with administrative privileges.
 Refer to the Amazon EKS [website](https://aws.amazon.com/eks/) for setup and configuration information. </p>

 ## Attach Amazon EKS Clusters to Kommander

-1. Ensure you are connected to your first EKS cluster.
-Enter the following commands:
+1. Ensure you are connected to your EKS clusters.
+Enter the following commands for each of your clusters:

     ```bash
     kubectl config get-contexts